 They needed identity while supporting their team; they needed to stand out as well as to be unique.
 There was a need to avoid confusion during the different games.

-The colors chosen as shown above have been selected depending on geographic location, events, state locate.
+The colors chosen as shown above have been selected depending on geographic location, events, state locality.
 It was all at random, but it holds so much information.

-It is clear that behind every university college there is a story behind it on how they got to settle for their colors.
-Deliberations, committees and vote votes, all these plaid a major role in eventually settling down for the university colors.
+It is clear that behind every university or college there is a story behind it on how they chose their colors.
+Deliberations, committees and voters votes, all these played a major role in eventually settling on the university colors.

 These colors are highly adored by each university.
 Most of the colleges have maintained the colors making just a little adjustment on the shade or how bright or dull it ought to be.